Shreeyash01/LP-5-6/README.md

 # LP-5 Lab Assignments

-This repository contains the lab assignments and Mini Projects for the SPPU BE COMP 2019 Pattern Laboratory Practice-5 subject.
+This repository contains the lab assignments and Mini Projects for the SPPU BE COMP 2019 Pattern LP-5 & LP-6 subjects.

 # Happy coding!